guptaanmol184/problem-solving/00-notes.md

     total profit = profit from each consecutive profitable pair Traverse the array, adding up profit from each consecutive pair of profitable trade.
 T: O(n) | S: O(1)

+## 6. Running sum of 1D Array (1480)
+P: Given an array nums.
+We define a running sum of an array as runningSum[i] = sum(nums[0]…nums[i]).
+S: Traverse the array, picking one number at a time from the nums array.
+Adding a new element to the running_sums array as sum of the last appended running_sums array value and the nums value at the current index.
+T: O(n) | S: O(1) -> can be done in place